 In our latest trip to Taipei, I took my husband to Chiang Kai-shek Memorial Hall (No. 21, Zhongshan South Road www.guidetotaipei.com/visit/chiang- kai-shek-memorial-hall).
 I wanted to show him the big grand blue (I think it looks a bit purple) octagonal roofs (because “eight” in Cantonese is pronounced like “fortune” in Mandarin, so eight is a lucky number).
 We happened to catch the changing-of-the-guard ceremony (every hour on the hour).
 It’s not Buckingham Palace, but who doesn’t like to watch men in uniform do a little dance?
 I went up to one of the guards after, just to ask a few questions.
 This guy was wearing a blue suit with colorful pins, carrying a rifle.
 “These plaques all tell the story of how great Chiang Kai-shek is,” he explained, “but the reality is that nobody is perfect.
 He made some bad decisions too.”
 I was shocked by his candor.
 If Chiang Kai-shek’s historical mythology can be questioned, what other myths are people questioning in 2019?
 The question that’s on everyone’s mind this year: What does it even mean to be Taiwanese?
 Ask folks this question, and you’ll get a big mix of answers.
 Since the 2016 election of Taiwan’s first female president, I’ve found that more and more Taiwanese people are publicly questioning/debating what futures they want.
 There’s a bustling energy here right now, even if its form is not quite yet defined.

 This year’s Taiwan LGBT Pride will be on the last Saturday in October.
 It will be important.
 Last year’s Pride brought over 120,000 people from across East Asia to march through the streets of Taipei.
 Already the biggest pride in Asia, Pride 2019 will likely be Taipei’s biggest pride event yet.
-For foreign visitors, this year’s Pride weekend may not be for the faint of heart.
-It could either be one of the East Asian LGBT community’s biggest celebrations yet or develop into an emotionally charged and purposeful march for justice.
-Either way, it’s likely to be an historic event that I won’t miss.
+With the recent legalization of same-sex marriage, it’s likely to be an historic event that I won’t miss.